-On a higher level, you should also be aware that some major releases might replace some of the functions your plugin is using or, simply discontinue old ones, and those can break the custom functionality they’re used by to a different extent.
+On a higher level, you should also be aware that some major releases might replace some of the functions your plugin is using or simply discontinue old ones, and those can break the custom functionality they’re used to a different extent.

 This could pertain to either a properly coded plugin as well as to a poor one.
-When WooCommerce, which we often forget about is ultimately a plugin, released its 3.0 version, sites and custom functionality broke because of this very reason.
+When WooCommerce, which we often forget is ultimately a plugin, released its 3.0 version, sites, and custom functionality broke because of this very reason.

 That’s why having a professional WordPress developer who’s up-to-date with all deprecated functions is always a solid option you should consider.

 How to download previous versions of plugins from the WordPress repository